austinsonger/Policy-Portal/system-audits-monitoring-and-assessments.md

 ## Audit Trails and Application Security Events Logging Standard

-`placeholder`  logging standards requires application and system logs to contain sufficient information to determine **who did what, when, where** to ensure recording of security and audit events and to generate evidence for unauthorized activities.
+`<Company Placeholder>`  logging standards requires application and system logs to contain sufficient information to determine **who did what, when, where** to ensure recording of security and audit events and to generate evidence for unauthorized activities.

-All systems and software developed at `placeholder`  must have the following security events logging enabled as part of or in addition to standard application logging.
+All systems and software developed at `<Company Placeholder>`  must have the following security events logging enabled as part of or in addition to standard application logging.

 1. All security log events must have the following attributes at minimum:
    * Timestamp of the event (synchronized to approved time server)